-The Offshore Petroleum Industry Training Organization80 (OPITO) supports the offshore oil and gas industry by developing standards for training and providing audits to ensure that their training standards are continually met.
-BSEE aviation managers have monitored OPITO HUET courses for several years and fully support adopting the OPITO HUET and Tropical T-HUET81 courses.
+The Offshore Petroleum Industry Training Organization88 (OPITO) supports the offshore oil and gas industry by developing standards for training and providing audits to ensure that their training standards are continually met.
+BSEE aviation managers have monitored HUET courses for several years and fully support adopting the HUET (which meets or exceeds OPITO standards), Tropical T-HUET, or Cold Water Survival HUET courses as applicable for their regions/units.